coap-security/liboscore/doc/guides/integration_levels.md

 ### Further documentation

-* To implement light integration for an existing CoAP library, see the @ref light_integration.
+* To implement light integration for an existing CoAP library, see the @subpage light_integration.
-* To write an application based on light integration, carefully read @ref light_integration_usage
+* To write an application based on light integration, carefully read @subpage light_integration_usage

 Full integration
 ----------------